Wholesome Cowboy Cookies

-I have no business putting out this recipe for Cowboy Cookies today.
+I have no business putting out this recipe for wholesome Cowboy Cookies today.
 I don’t mean because it’s full of butter and sugar and I’m a registered dietitian after all…shouldn’t I know better?
 No, I mean I have no business puttering in the kitchen with cookies today when I have a “to do” list a mile long, dinner to make, children to tend to, and emails to send.
-Not to mention the fact that Virginia doesn’t a sleeping bag for the backpacking trip that starts tomorrow and I have a deadline for a magazine story that’s far from completion.
+Not to mention the fact that Virginia doesn’t have a sleeping bag for the backpacking trip that starts tomorrow and I have a deadline for a magazine story that’s far from completion.

 When it came time for Esther to leave, I asked her how to make the cookies.
 She wrote up the instructions by hand, calling them, appropriately, Those Yummy Cookies.
 Over time, I’ve come to think of them as Cowboy Cookies, loaded as they are with oats, nuts, whole grain flour, coconut, seeds, and chocolate chips.
 Indeed, it has all the ingredients a cookie needs to sustain and restore, whether a cowboy on a rigorous trail ride, or a child after a rough day at school, or a mother, bouncing back from childbirth and nesting with her newborn baby.